zhuzilin/ring-flash-attention/README.md

 | fwd + bwd (iter/sec) | 705.2/8 = 88.2       | 54.3      | 75.7        | 76.9        |
 |                      |                      | 61.5%     | 85.9%       | **87.2%**   |

+Note that
-- Note that when running the benchmark with with 8 gpu, the flash attn code is running with 1/8 computation of ring attention.
+- when running the benchmark with with 8 gpu, the flash attn code is running with 1/8 computation of ring attention.
+- the varlen version is slow at the moment, please use the non-varlen version if possible.

 ### Limits